gangelo/realpage_calculator/README.md

 The remainder of this section will give an overview of each, as well as the technical/architectural reasoning behind the same.

 ### Primary Class Categories

+#### Classes
+`RealPage::Calculator::CalculatorService` `RealPage::Calculator::RPNCalculatorService` `RealPage::Calculator::IOInterface` `RealPage::Calculator::ConsoleInterface`

 #### Reasoning
 _Primary class categories_ include _IO Interfaces_ and _Calculator Services_.
 Classes that derive from `RealPage::Calculator::IOInterface` and `RealPage::Calculator::CalculatorService`, respectfully, fall into these categories. _IO Interfaces_ and _Calculator Services_ are considered _Primary classes_ because these are the categories of classes Developers _and_ Users will interact with most often.

+##### IO Interface

 The _IO Interface_ acts as a liaison between the _Calculator Service_ and the particular stream the _IO Interface_ represents.
 Consequently, the _IO Interface_ is also responsible for the format (plain text, json, xml, etc.) and translation any output sent to the output stream using i18n.

+##### Calculator Service

 The _Calculator Service_ is a service responsible for accepting input from, and returning a result (computation or error) to, the _IO Interface_.
-Consequently, the _Calculator Service_ is responsible for manipulating the raw input received from the _IO Interface_ into a format specific to its own needs, and returning the raw result (_CalculatorResult_ object) back to the _IO Interface_.
+Consequently, the _Calculator Service_, by implementing an _Input Parser_, is responsible for manipulating the raw input received from the _IO Interface_ into a format specific to its own needs, and returning the raw result (_CalculatorResult_ object) back to the _IO Interface_.

+##### Interdependence

 The _IO Interface_ and _Calculator Service_ are interdependent; therefore, they need to communicate with eachother.
 However, the _IO Interface_ and _Calculator Service_ have _distinct concerns_.
 As a result, the decision was made to create _two_ categories of classes - each concerned solely with its own, distinct, funcionality - maintaining a clear _separation of concern_.
 In addition to this, the decision was made to require that a `RealPage::Calculator::CalculatorService` object be provided when instantiating a `RealPage::Calculator::IOInterface` object.
 This _losely coupled relationship_ (as opposed to _Composition_) makes for a more _extensible_, _testable_, and potentially DRY framework, and opens up the ability for future non-RPN-based _Calculator Services_ to be implemented using existing _IO Interfaces_.
 Similar rationale and implementation can be witnessed between the _Calculator Service_ -> _Input Parser_ relationship (i.e. `RealPage::Calculator::CalculatorService`, `RealPage::Calculator::InputParser`)

 ### Secondary Class Categories

- `RealPage::Calculator::CalculatorResult`
- `RealPage::Calculator::InputParser`
- `RealPage::Calculator::RPNInputParser`
+#### Classes
- `RealPage::Calculator::InputToken`
+`RealPage::Calculator::CalculatorResult` `RealPage::Calculator::InputParser` `RealPage::Calculator::RPNInputParser` `RealPage::Calculator::InputToken`

 #### Reasoning

 ##### Calculator Result

 A _Calculator Result_ is returned via notification from a _Calculator Service_ to an _IO Service_ in response to a _Calculator Service_ request (e.g. `RealPage::Calculator::CalculatorService#compute`).
 A _Calculator Result_ object encapsulates a _Calculator Service_ computation or error encountered along with the offending token. _Calculator Result_ provides a standard container class for communicating results from the _Calculator Service_ to the _IO Interface_.

 Encapsulating the result returned from a _Calculator Service_ (in a _Calculator Result_ object)  enforces a standard in the way _Calculator Services_ and _IO Interfaces_ exchange _Calculator Service_ results. _Calculator Result_ provides rudimentary methods to retrieve computed results and identify/retrieve errors when the occur (_single responsibility_). _Calculator Result_ can be easily extended to provide additional information or functionality should it be required by a future _Calculator Service_ or _IO Interface_.
 Finally, in addition to providing _extensibility_, _Calculator Result_ classes are _testable_, and its enforced use helps to maintain the DRY principle.